The user object

 emails

-array just has one item since both the login methods emails as the same, but if they were different, there would be two items in this array.
+array has one item since both the login methods emails are the same, but if they were different, there would be two items in this array.